Below is a quick start guide that will give you a basic understanding of how to use the ShaderMap Normal Editor.

 Following this tutorial will help you understand specific items discussed later in this manual.

 - Open ShaderMap by double clicking the ShaderMap icon.
 Enter the Advanced Map setup by clicking the

-Advanced button located in the bottom right of the app.
+Advanced button (1) located to the bottom-right of the center box.
 This will create an empty project.

-- Add a single 'Map: Normal Blank' type map to the project and accept the changes.
+- Add a single 'Map: Normal Blank' type map to the project and accept the changes (1).

-- Send the Normal Map to the Normal Editor by clicking the 'N' located next to the Map Thumbnail in the Project Grid.
+- Send the Normal Map to the Normal Editor by clicking the Edit Icon (1) located next to the Map Thumbnail in the Project Grid.

 We now have a Normal Map in the Editor that we can work with.
 Take a minute and look at all the parts of the Normal Editor as listed in the image below.

 - Tool specific controls

 - Return to Main Interface